aphiria/aphiria/README.md

 $exceptionHandler->register();
 ```

+That's it.
+Now, whenever an unhandled `EntityNotFound` exception is thrown, your application will return a 404 response.

 If you want to take advantage of automatic content negotiation, you can use a `ResponseFactory` in your closure:

 ```php